muscle tension dysphonia, voice Catherine Cawley muscle tension dysphonia, voice Catherine Cawley

 Why is my voice so high?

-What does Puberphonia sound like?
+What does Puberphonia (mutational falsetto) sound like?

-High pitch voice that does not match your age
+• High-pitched voice that does not match your age

 How do I get a deep voice?